const-abhi/CSE_2100_Project_2203033/README.md

 # CSE_2100_Project_2203033
-A simple offline game inspired by the legendary flappy bird.
+A simple offline game inspired by the legendary "Flappy Bird".
+Enjoy!